oracle-livelabs/pts/ai-vector-search-fundamentals/6-apex_demo/apex_demo.md

     ![apex search terms](images/apex_pulldown_screen.png " ")

 3. If you would like to run a search using an image then click on the "Upload image for search" box and choose an image from your machine.
 If you don't have an image then you can right click on one of the images from a previous search and save that image to your machine.
 You can then choose that image to search on.
 Once the image is selected click on the Search Image button.
+Not all image types are supported by APEX.
+For a list of the supported and unsupported types, click on the question mark to the right of the image upload graphic.

     In this example an image of an alligator was used:

     ![apex image search](images/apex_image_search.png " ")